SquarePenguin101/www.squarepenguin.co.uk/content/wiki/winsetup.md

 ### External Programs

-The installer will download and install all the required Windows support programs.
+The installer will install all the required Windows support programs.

 ### Command-line Interface (CLI)